liranfar/EnglishExerciser/README.md

     python reader.py

+* The data is in `vocabulary.xlsx`, feel free to create a new one for yours.
 * For already initialized virtualenv just use `$ workon englishExerciser` to enable it or `$ deactivate` to disable.
 * To remove the established virtual-env just disable it and run `$ rmvirtualenv englishExerciser`